UK Regulations

 Germany begins Balkonkraftwerk discussions

 German consumer groups and energy advocates begin lobbying for clear legal status for small plug-in solar systems — referred to as Balkonkraftwerk (balcony power station).
-At this point there is no legal framework and installations are technically in a grey area, though enforcement is essentially non-existent.
+At this point there is no dedicated German technical standard for these products.
+This entry describes the German debate and is drawn from general reporting rather than a primary source.

 2019